MartinJindra/archscripts/README.md

 ## update-arch

-**update-arch** is a script that can be used to update archlinux.
+**update-arch.sh** is a script that can be used to update archlinux.
 It's goal is that the system is only updated once per week to reduce the temptation of frequent updates.

 If executed and it is not Sunday it will just cache the new packages with `pacman -Syuw`.
 When it is the end of week then it will update the whole system this includes updates for